8-Template CPA Advisory WordPress Build in 94 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. Eight templates, 41 pages, one build pipeline.
 SBDP CPA’s pages spread across the agency’s professional-services template library: Homepage, Team (partner and staff listing), Core Values + Mission, Blog Lander, Blog (post template), Contact Us, What We Do (services lander with sub-pages for Accounting, Accounts Receivable, and Cash Flow Management), and a Default Template carrying 30 individual staff bio pages.
-Each page was built on its assigned template from the sitemap row; no page was hand-rolled outside the template system.
+We built each page on its assigned template from the sitemap row.
+No page was hand-rolled outside the template system.

-2. Spec followed line-for-line — including the per-page Hours Estimated column.
-The agency’s workbook carried an Hours Estimated value for key rows — Homepage at 8h, Blog at 22h (content import corpus), and the remaining structural pages at 2h each.
-We implemented against those values.
+2. Spec followed line-for-line, within the hours we scoped.
+We scoped the hours for key rows — Homepage at 8h, Blog at 22h (content import corpus), the remaining structural pages at 2h each.
+We built against those values.
 The 22-hour blog row was the load-bearing piece: blog content import and template wiring drove the dev budget more than page count suggests, mirroring the pattern seen on other content-heavy builds.

-The principle: on a build with a pre-costed sitemap, the workbook is the contract.
+The principle: on a build with a scoped sitemap, that scope is the contract.
 A dev team’s job is to deliver inside the row-level budgets, not to re-open the pricing conversation when a content-heavy row takes more calendar time than a simple page.
 We accepted the blog import’s 22-hour estimate — disproportionate to its single sitemap row — without renegotiation, because the fixed-price model depends on the dev partner carrying row-level budget variance rather than re-litigating estimates mid-build.

 3. Scope pivot absorbed mid-build without budget overrun.
 Late in the engagement, the agency relayed a client direction: remove all references to dental practice from the site’s copy and replace them with broader business language.
 The task was not superficial — the original content positioned the firm as specialists in dental-practice accounting, and that language had propagated across the homepage, service pages, blog post titles, and Elementor data layers.
 We traced every instance, applied consistent language replacements, and ran a full internal QA pass before returning the task to the agency.
 The issue closed through two QA cycles before the agency accepted the revision.